oleks/trafaret/README.rst

 .. image:: https://travis-ci.org/oleks/trafaret.svg?branch=python3
     :target: https://travis-ci.org/oleks/trafaret

-The solution to a programming exercise usually adheres to one of a set of possible templates.
+The solution to a small programming exercise usually adheres to one of a set of possible templates.

 ``trafaret`` helps with grading, when this is the case.